 Bill C-51 is intended to remedy perceived injustices faced by victims of sexual assault in the criminal justice system.
 However, the proposed amendments, if passed unaltered, will fundamentally alter the rights of the accused.
 Such changes should not be taken lightly and ought to be the subject of thoughtful deliberations and constitutional challenge.

 We have received hundreds of comments in response to Ms. Mamo’s article (see here).
-Lockyer Campbell Posner does not support or endorse any of these comments and has posted them for discussion purposes only.
+Lockyer Posner Craig does not support or endorse any of these comments and has posted them for discussion purposes only.